One-Eyed Cat: Heathenry / Slavic Paganism

 In an instant, a circle of similar torches rains down from the sky, sinking into the ground behind each of us gathered for the rite.
 Fire draws a ring around us, flowing from torch-tip to torch tip, until the circle is closed—

 "Will our bard step forward and tell the tale of Tailtiu…?"

 ….What?
 I'm barely back from trance.
 One foot of my awareness lingers in that other place, stumbling back to mortal time—

-Paul's looking at me.
+The Senior Druid's looking at me.